A1 motorway (Slovenia): Route description

-The A1 motorway provides connection of Slovenia and Austria (only other motorway with border crossing to Austria being A2 motorway and was from the very start important route, because it connected three largest cities in Slovenia – Ljubljana, Maribor and Celje.
+The A1 motorway provides connection of Slovenia and Austria (only other motorway with border crossing to Austria being A2 motorway) and was from the very start an important route, because it connected the three largest cities in Slovenia – Ljubljana, Maribor and Celje.
 On the other hand, it also connected all those cities with Slovenian coast and provided better conditions for transit to Port of Koper.
 As of 2013 it is also the only motorway that is connected to all the other motorways in Slovenia.

 As of 2013 motorway always has at least two traffic lanes in each direction and is rarely without emergency lane.
 On some parts it has three traffic lanes in one direction and two in another (usually the additional is for slow vehicles).
 Only Tunnel Golovec has three lanes in each direction.
 It was also planned that some other parts of highway will get additional lanes but most of plans were postponed due to lack of money.